Peterskaronis/thinkspace/_posts/2020-04-05-privacy-and-freedom-of-speech.md

 - **Write.as**

 This is an amazing project focused on privacy and anonymous writing.
-I will be using Write.as for blogging at [Peter Skaronis](https://privacy.peterskaronis.com)
+I will be using Write.as for blogging at [Peter Skaronis](https://peterskaronis.com)

 - **Reading.Supply**

-I have setup my [home page](https://peterskaronis.com) at Reading Supply.
+I have setup a [Library](https://library.peterskaronis.com) at Reading Supply.
 This ia project still in Aplha but looks very promising.